VictorDenisov/keystone/README.md

 --------------------

 Currently this keystone is not good at reporting errors in json format.
-So, if you have an invalig policy.json file you can use json_verify tool in order to find out what exactly is wrong with your file.
+So, if you have an invalid policy.json file you can use json_verify tool in order to find out what exactly is wrong with your file.

 How to Configure Other Services to Use V3 Endpoints Only